realmbgl/kudo-tutorial/unit1/README.md

 ## unit 1: parameters, templates, tasks, and plans in action

-This unit uses a [operator sample](operator) to showcase the key kudo operator concepts parameters, templates, tasks, and plans.
+This unit uses an [operator sample](operator) to showcase the key kudo operator concepts parameters, templates, tasks, and plans.

 ### [params.yaml](operator/params.yaml)